Home » Natural Human Diet: A Guide to Species-Specific Foods

 What is the natural human diet?
 What would we eat in our natural habitat?
 And what have we evolved to eat?

 The aim of this overview of food groups is to elaborate on how biologically appropriate a food actually is for our species.
-This helps us distinguish between optimal food and survival food, and helps us shift towards eating more optimal foods!
-However, most of us don’t live in an natural environment that is still suitable to adopt a perfect human diet – which is why we need to be smart and find a balanced dietary approach, the best solution for our personal situation, health and location we live in.
+This helps us distinguish between optimal food, fallback foods, and survival food, and helps us shift towards eating more optimal foods!
+However, most of us don’t live in a natural environment that is still suitable to adopt a perfect human diet – which is why we need to be smart and find a truly balanced dietary approach, the best solution for our personal situation, health, and location we live in.

 Rediscovering the natural human diet

 What are we actually eating?
 Would we eat it straight from nature by simply using our instincts?
 And, thus, is it actually human food?
 After all, there is a biologically appropriate diet for all species – including for humans.
-Our cooking culture, and living outside the (tropical) natural human habitat, with abundant foods, has trained us to eat many types of foods that are not optimally suited for our bodies.
+Our cooking culture and living outside the (tropical) natural human habitat, with abundant foods, has forced us – and trained us – to eat many types of foods that are not optimally suited for our bodies.

 Why does it matter if we are adapted to foods?
 Because if the body has to digest foods that it is not equipped to digest and deal with anti-nutrients and toxins it has not evolved to process, the “system” gets damaged and degenerated over time.
 With the foods we have adapted to eat, the body regenerates more effectively and benefits the health, well-being, and functional integrity of our biochemistry and organ system.

 Nutrients and anti-nutrients in foods: Every animal species has evolved to the nutrition and also the toxicity of their natural food sources.
 This is why nutrients and anti-nutrients are important when discussing different food groups in this guide!
 For example, humans have a high tolerance to many plant metabolites that are toxic to carnivores.
-On the other hands, carnivores have a much higher tolerance to meat-bourne disease!
+On the other hand, carnivores have a much higher tolerance to meat-bourne disease and a high protein load.

 How can we identify the natural foods for humans?